lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-04-23-Why_not_Lean.md

 It is crazy, in the age of [RAMmageddon](https://www.nature.com/articles/d41586-026-00844-x), for people to waste megabytes or perhaps gigabytes on giant terms that denote nothing and are good for nothing.
-There is even research on making these useless things "nice".
+There is even research on making these useless things "elegant".
+It's time to re-read the "The Emperor's New Clothes".

 ### Why should you use Isabelle?

-Let's get the obvious out of the way first: if your colleagues are using Lean, have expertise in Lean, and if your key prerequisites are in Lean libraries, of course you should use Lean.
+Let's get the obvious out of the way first: if your colleagues are using Lean, have expertise in Lean, and if your key prerequisites are in the Lean libraries, of course you should use Lean.

+But if you have more freedom than that, a key purpose of this blog is to give you reasons to consider Isabelle.
+They include

+* **the best automation anywhere**.
+Don't be fooled by people talking about "hammers" as everyday things: there is nothing comparable to sledgehammer.
+* **the best choice for legibility**.
+Of the others, Lean has the best potential, but it seems like the user community doesn't value this and there's an implicit limit of 50 lines per proof.
+* **no dependent types**, so no universe levels and none of the quirks that trap beginners, because type dependence does not really work.

+The rise of AI is making these differences starker.
+AI proofs tend to be messy, but it's easy to tidy them using sledgehammer.
+Since they are nicely structured, they are legible despite their excessive detail, so you can see what is going on and look for ways to simplify them.
+There is also recent work where the language models themselves use sledgehammer to support their own work.